Spalding High School, Lincolnshire: Location and admissions

 Spalding High School, situated on Stonegate, Spalding, halfway between the Welland (and B1173) and the Coronation Channel to the east.
 The rear of the school, to the east, backs onto Exeter Drain and the Spalding Academy playing fields.
 The school also accepts some girls from Cambridgeshire, Peterborough and Norfolk.

-SHS admits pupils aged 11–18, all of whom are required to pass an 11+ exam.
+SHS admits pupils aged 11–18, who in the lower school are expected to pass an 11+ exam.
 There are approximately 1,000 staff and students at the school.
 The headmistress is Michele Anderson.

 History

 The school opened on 22 January 1920, originally at Ayscoughfee Hall School, then moved to its current site in the late 1950s.
 There are a number of watercolours of the original site in the school's collection, as well as all full school photos (taken once every five years) dating back to the school's early days.
 The library keeps an archive of photos, programmes and other memorabilia.

 A Guide unit was founded in 1925, the 4th Spalding group.
 In December 1931 Lady Hoskyns gave out the prizes; she attended the same Cambridge college as the headmistress.
-The speech day on 15 February 1938 was given by Prof Charles Melville Attlee (1894-1971) of University College Nottingham.
+The speech day on 15 February 1938 was given by Prof Charles Melville Attlee (1894–1971) of University College Nottingham.

 Sir John Gleed was the chairman of the governors until 1943.
 There were 265 at the school in the 1940s, with only 14 in the sixth form.

 Due to lack of room, some girls chose to travel to Wisbech High School in preference.
 On 27 January 1944, Holland Education Committee purchased 8.5 acres for a new school.
 Planning permission was given by 1948.
 In 1948 a Biology laboratory and two classrooms were built on netball courts.
 In the early 1950s around one in a hundred women went to university.

 By 1953, there were 410 at the school, with 56 in the sixth form.
 The 'Daily Mirror' and 'Daily Herald' visited the school in 1953 to look at the cramped buildings.
-The Minister of Education announced that four classrooms would be built on the boys grammar school playing fields, for the girls' school.
+The minister of education announced that four classrooms would be built on the boys grammar school playing fields, for the girls' school.
 But a new school could not be built until 1958.
 The new classrooms opened in 1955 as the 'Medway Rooms'.